 “We are convinced that an IPO will enable us to raise our profile further, and to continue the successful growth story of Telefonica Deutschland in Germany in the long term,” Rene Schuster, chief executive officer of the German business, said in the statement.

 UBS AG and JPMorgan Chase & Co.
-(JPM) are managing the IPO, with help from Bank of America Corp., BNP Paribas SA, Citigroup Inc. and HSBC Holdings Plc.
+(JPM:US) are managing the IPO, with help from Bank of America Corp., BNP Paribas SA, Citigroup Inc. and HSBC Holdings Plc.

 Telefonica’s German business had first-half net income of 55 million euros, up from 23 million euros a year earlier, the company said today.